AminaJiwa/AminaJiwa/README.md

 About Me :
 I am a software developer :fax: from London.
-- :seedling: I’m currently learning JavaScript.
+- :seedling: I’m currently learning Spring Boot.
 - :sparkling_heart: I’m looking to collaborate on anything.
 If you have any advice, criticism or questions please don't hesitate to reach out :)
 - :mailbox: Reach me on LinkedIn